solarsnoop/PCM60X-Monitor/webmonitor-pcm60x/readme.txt

 The project is testing with a raspberry pi 3.
 **phyton2.7 and php5 compatible codes**
 folders:
-/var/www/html/ -> copy all in this folder
+/var/www/html/ -> copy all in this folder or create a new subfolder

 additional you need to have the rasberry pi user www-data (If not exist) sudo adduser $USER www-data